uspki/policies/certificate-policy.md

 Failure of the subscriber to object to the certificate or its contents shall constitute acceptance of the certificate.

 ### 4.4.2 Publication of the certificate by the CA
-As specified in Section 2.1, all CA certificates SHALL be published in repositories.
-All CA certificates SHALL be published to the repositories within 24 hours of issuance.
+As specified in Section 2.1, all CA certificates shall be published in repositories.
+All CA certificates shall be published to the repositories within 24 hours of issuance.
-CAs SHALL log all end entity certificates in a minimum of two (2) Certificate Transparency Log servers as outlined in Section 4.3.1.
+CAs shall log all end entity certificates in a minimum of two (2) Certificate Transparency Log servers as outlined in Section 4.3.1.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities
 See Section 4.4.2.